Eurolines

 Eurolines is a brand of intercity bus service owned by an international non-profit organisation formed under Belgian law.
-Using the Eurolines brand, partner bus companies operate service in Europe and Morocco.
+While several bus operators have used the Eurolines branding in the past, the only operators that still use the branding are UAB Kautra, which operates service between Lithuania and Estonia, Latvia, Ukraine, Belarus, and Poland, and Expressway Eurolines, which operates service between Ireland and the United Kingdom.

 History

 Eurolines was founded in 1985.
 Its forerunner was the Europabus brand network created by the Union des Services Routiers des Chemins de Fer Européens (URF), a consortium of 11 European national railway companies, in 1951.

 In 2010, Lux Express left the Eurolines network.

+In 2017, the Eurolines routes to/from Romania were integrated into FlixBus.

 In January 2018, National Express Coaches withdrew from the Eurolines network, instead partnering with Ouibus.

-In April 2019, the Eurolines operating businesses in France, The Netherlands, Belgium, Czech Republic and Spain, and the Isilines brand, all of which were formerly owned by Veolia Transport and later Transdev, were acquired by Flixbus.
+In April 2019, the Eurolines operating businesses in France, The Netherlands, Belgium, Czech Republic and Spain, all of which were formerly owned by Veolia Transport and later Transdev, were acquired by FlixBus.

 In July 2020, Eurolines operators in France were placed into compulsory liquidation by a French court.